niwhsa9/VEX_2017-2018_Team2496V_CODE/doc/17_Rotational PID.md

   3. Derrivative Constant kD
   4. Max integral limit

-The goal is to accomplish as much as possible with P and then quickly finish off the turn with input from I and D. The max integral limit specifies how much integral data to store (
+The goal is to accomplish as much as possible with P and then quickly finish off the turn with input from I and D. The max integral limit specifies how much integral data to store as too much data may make the integral irrelevant due to the fact that turns are very short, and the initial part of the turn is very different behavior then the end part.

-** Things to keep in mind **
+**Things to keep in mind**
 - Because all four constants effect each other, they must be balanced accordingly and one change WILL effect others.
 - We were sure to test the PID on multiple battery levels and 45*, 90*, and 180* turns to ensure accuracy and repeatability in all situations.
 - Control loop programming requires a programmer to be mindful of real world implications.
 The most obvious example is the motor speed bottom limits discussed in "PID in VEX"

-** Our Code **
+**Our Code**
 The code for this loop is shown and commented below:

-** Constant Selection and Adjusting **
+**Constant Selection and Adjusting**

  The process of adjusting these constants was far too long (having gone through HUNDREDS of iterations) too completely recall exact values for documentation.
 However, the relevant proccess and our strategy for constant tuning is explained below.